Wentuz/SZOPlugin/README.md

     1. Glowberries make you shine and see in darkness,

  ## Added usability to items:
-    1. Fire Charges while used explode beneath your feet,
+    1. Fire Charges can be thrown now,
     2. Magma Cream gives you temporarily fire resistance but hurts you a bit,
     3. Phantom Membranes give you slow falling,